-Acupuncture is used to treat anxiety and depression and associated symptoms of stress such as headaches and sleep disturbance.
+Acupuncture can be used for anxiety and depression and associated symptoms of stress such as headaches and sleep disturbance.

 Some research suggests acupuncture may involve release of dopamine, serotonin and other brain chemicals as one of its effects.

-Some conditions caused by or aggravated by stress that have responded to acupuncture in recent research include:
+The types of conditions caused by or aggravated by stress that people choose to have treated with acupuncture include:

 - Headaches and migraines